CBS is …

 Congregation Beth Shalom is an unaffiliated community synagogue — a pluralistic, inclusive, egalitarian blending of many Jewish traditions.
 We come from a wide spectrum of Jewish traditions, primarily Reform and Conservative, but also Orthodox, secular, and inter-faith.

-Rabbi Adler and children painting dreidels at our Chanukah Celebration.
+Former Rabbi Julie Adler and children painting dreidels at our Hanukkah Celebration.

 We respect each other’s traditions, appreciate each other’s talents, share each other’s joys and sorrows, and work together to shape our congregation to serve our members.